lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 ### 3. Look for areas of consensus among the team.

   a.
 Where are there areas of high consensus?
 What issues does the team agree about?
+  _Decide what charts from DataUI to show to reinforce concensus, specifically relating to teams priority needs / assist with our differential.
+Should be similar to charts shown in Session 3._

 ### 4. Discuss items in which team members varied a lot in their rankings.

   a.
 What the topics where team members' perspectives are more divergent?
+  _Decide what charts from DataUI to show to reinforce concensus, specifically relating to teams priority needs / assist with our differential.
+Should be similar to charts shown in Session 3._

 ### 5. Focus on the high priority needs to select a module.